-The Museum challenges the notion that wood is an antiquated building material when it opens Timber City.
+The Museum challenges the notion that wood is an antiquated building material with Timber City.
 The exhibition demonstrates the many advantages offered by cutting-edge methods of timber construction, including surprising strength, fire resistance, sustainability, and beauty.
-Drawing attention to the recent boom in timber construction worldwide, Timber City further highlights several U.S. based projects, including two winners of the U.S. Tall Wood Building Prize, sponsored by the U.S. Department of Agriculture, in partnership with the Softwood Lumber Board and the Binational Softwood Lumber Council.
+Drawing attention to the recent boom in timber construction worldwide, Timber City further highlights several U.S. based projects, including two winners of the U.S. Tall Wood Building Prize, sponsored by the U.S. Forest Service, in partnership with the Softwood Lumber Board and the Binational Softwood Lumber Council.

 Curated and designed by Yugon Kim and Tomomi Itakura, founding partners of the Boston-based architectural design firm ikd, the exhibition’s immersive installation features numerous architectural models, dramatic prefabricated wood walls, and large-scale samples of mass timber.
 Stories highlight recent innovations of timber technology, especially cross-laminated timber, known as CLT, and explore how U.S. based timber manufacturing can help revitalize rural manufacturing communities and benefit urban centers.

-Strong and versatile, timber is the only building material can reduce carbon emissions and remove carbon from the atmosphere, moving us towards more sustainable, healthy, and beautiful buildings and cities.
+Strong and versatile, timber is the only building material can reduce carbon emissions and remove carbon from the atmosphere and move us towards more sustainable, healthy, and beautiful buildings and cities.